Benjamin-Carr/ddb-back-end-developer-challenge/README.md

-# DDB Back End Developer Challenge
+# D&D Beyond Character Service
+Manage hit points and damage for Dungeons and Dragons characters.

-# Overview
+# Project Description
-This project is a showcase of technical skills for the D&D Beyond back-end developer challenge.
+The purpose of this project is to showcase my technical skills for the D&D Beyond back-end developer coding challenge.

-The goal was to create an API for managing a player character's Hit Points (HP) within our game.
-The API enables clients to perform various operations related to HP, including dealing damage of different types, considering character resistances and immunities, healing, and adding temporary Hit Points.

-For the purposes of this task, the service interacts with HP data provided in the briv.json file and persists throughout the application's lifetime.
+The service is built so that additional character-related functionality can easily be added, but at the moment the main focus is on hit points and damage.

+Technical highlights include:
+- Low code duplication
+  - Healing and damage using the same function in the service layer
+  - Immunity, resistance, and vulnerability are elegantly handled with enums
+- Testable code
+  - Business logic is extracted into separate classes
+- High quality tests
+  - Tests go beyond basic coverage and are based on use cases
+  - Tests output is organized, formatted, and nested to be human-readable

 # Running the Code
 ## Prerequisites